Inheritance for Dummies

-Simpson had emphasized not to open the lid of the trunk until midnight of the next new moon, a bit more than a week off.
+Simpson had emphasised not to open the lid of the trunk until midnight of the next new moon, a bit more than a week off.
 He spoke some nonsense about the current waning gibbous, etc., whatever.
 Rodney had broken the oath.
 Oath?
 Simpson meant contract, obviously.

 Cousin Poofta, apparently too impatient to wait-out the lunar cycle, opened the trunk.
 Rodney did personify instant gratification, but to risk losing over three-million pounds, the man was daft.
 He wondered just how Simpson discovered his cousin broke the terms of the contract.
-Some built-in broadcasting gizmo, perhaps?
+Some built-in broadcasting gismo, perhaps?

 The document dictated the exact manner of disposal for the contents of the trunk, no deviation allowed.
 Once that was accomplished, an electronic deposit would fatten Trevor’s banking account.
 He had wearied of withdrawing the thin cash deposits Mother transferred into his chequeing, a demeaning exercise.
 He was a man of impeccable taste, too long stifled.
 Expensive, impeccable taste.

 Mindful of his sciatica, Trevor bent from the knees to lift the trunk.
 Well, then, to the cellar with you, until the fulfillment of my destiny.
 How heavy could it be?
 Simpson managed to move it.
 Every attempt to lift, push or pull failed to budge the trunk.
 He considered the crowbar in the boot of his car but the evening was too far along to waste additional energy, let alone place the wooden floor at risk of damage.
 He surrendered, retired to bed, intent on calling Simpson in the morning.